Python Modern Opengl Texturing Rectangle

 Because we can insert a lot of detail in a single image, we can give the illusion the object is extremely detailed without having to specify extra vertices.

-you need an image texture that should be 512 x 512 in your project directory.
+You need an image texture that should be 512 x 512 in your project directory.

 Also you need to install a library that is called pip install pillow